ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-The path at which the resource is provisioned is comprised of the fixed prefix ".well-known/acme-challenge/", followed by the "token" value in the challenge.
+The path at which the resource is provisioned is comprised of the fixed prefix
+".well-known/acme-challenge/", followed by the "token" value in the challenge.

 ~~~~~~~~~~
 .well-known/acme-challenge/evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA
 ~~~~~~~~~~

 The client's response to this challenge indicates its agreement to this
-challenge:

-type (required, string):
-: The string "http-01"
+challenge by sending the server the authorized key object covering the
+challenge's token and the client's account key:

-token (required, string):
+authorizedKey (required, string):
+: A serialized authorized key object, base64-encoded.
+The "key" field in this
+object MUST match the client's account key, and the "token" field MUST be the
-: The "token" value from the authorized key object in the challenge.
+"token" value provided in the challenge.

 ~~~~~~~~~~
 {
-  "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA",
+  "authorizedKey": "SXQe-2XODaDxNRsbp0h...fMsNxvb29HhjjLPSggwiE"
 }
 /* Signed as JWS */
 ~~~~~~~~~~

-On receiving a response, the server MUST verify that the "token" value in the
+On receiving a response, the server MUST verify that the authorized key object
-response matches the "token" field in the authorized key object in the
+in the response matches the "token" value in the challenge and the client's
-challenge.
+account key.
 If they do not match, then the server MUST return an HTTP error in
-response to the POST request in which the client sent the challenge
+response to the POST request in which the client sent the challenge.

 Given a Challenge/Response pair, the server verifies the client's control of the
 domain by verifying that the resource was provisioned as expected.